Paul72187/Tennis/README.md

 ## Overview

-This tennis app is split into two parts - 1.
-ManualScore and 2.
-SimulatedScore.
+This tennis app is split into three parts - 1.
+ManualScore, 2.
+SimulatedScore and 3.
+Tournament.

 ## 1. Aim (ManualScore)